-For the purpose of this report, the term "portable heater fires" is synonymous with "portable heater fires in residential buildings."
+For this report, the term "portable heater fires" is synonymous with "portable heater fires in residential buildings."
 "Portable heater fires" is used throughout the body of this report; the findings, tables, charts, headings and endnotes reflect the full category, "portable heater fires in residential buildings."